The Role of Small Talk in Middle Eastern Business Culture

 By now you probably have a million more questions about what you can and can’t discuss.
 So to help you more on your Middle Eastern Business Journey, here are some ways we can help:

-- You have taken the first step by reading this blog – to ensure you never miss a new Edition, ensure you are subscribed to our Newsletter here
+1. You have taken the first step by reading this blog – to ensure you never miss a new Edition, ensure you are subscribed to our Middle East Insights Newsletter here

-- Ongoing Support: Taking MasterClasses anytime you want can include learning about Negotiations, Specific countries and their nuances.
-We provide Community Support in our Middle East Hub – Register your Interest here.
+2. Ongoing Support: Taking MasterClasses anytime you want can include learning about Negotiations, Specific countries and their nuances.
+We provide Middle East consulting services to bring your business up to date and ahead of your competition.

 Small talk and knowing what is happening in their country might seem unimportant, but in Middle Eastern business culture, it plays a crucial role.
 It’s not just chitchat – it’s a way to build trust, show respect, and create the personal connections that are so important in Middle Eastern business relationships.